 Why we obsess about the first donation

 Helping people get their first donation as early as possible is something we obsess about here at JustGiving.
 We’ve even got a fancy name for it internally – activation rate, which is basically the percentage of all Fundraising Pages that have received at least one donation.
-For example, for last year’s London marathon we achieved a 90% activation rate.
+For example, if you’ve got 10 Fundraising Pages for an event, and 9 of them have a received a donation (of any amount) then you’ve achieved any activation rate of 90%.

-Check out our handy timeline for page activation with tips for you to follow when there’s 12 weeks to go until your event.
+We’ve created a handy timeline for page activation with tips for you to follow when there is 12 weeks to go until your event.

 How can you measure the impact of changing your event’s activation rate?